Prospect Hill Monument

 The Prospect Hill Monument, also occasionally called the Prospect Hill Tower is a stone structure in Somerville, Massachusetts.
 It is a block away from the heart of Union Square, a neighborhood in Somerville.
 Its name is formally the Prospect Hill Memorial Flag Tower and Observatory.

 The tower is four stories tall and built out of iron and stone.
 The lower deck, outside of the first floor is open to the public and offers a panoramic view of Boston, Somerville, and Cambridge.
 The city of Somerville has offered tours of the tower.
-It has been refurbished several times since in order to preserve its structural soundness.

 There is a tradition of annual flag-raising ceremonies involving American Revolutionary War reenactors that are held at Prospect Hill on New Year's Day.

 History

 Prospect Hill was the location of George Washington's command post and rebel fortifications during the Siege of Boston in the American Revolution.
 It also served as a training facility during the American Civil War.
 The tower monument was built in 1903.
 The plaque states that:

 From this aminence on January 1, 1776 The flag of the United Colonies Bearing thirteen stripes and the crosses of Saint George and Saint Andrew First waved defiance to a foe.